Rating Methodology: 4.0★ + 86% | MaidProvider.ph

 Purpose: Public Documentation of Rating Calculation Process

-We calculate our rating two different ways so you can verify we're not lying.
+We calculate our rating two different ways so you can verify every number yourself.

 How Dual-Metric Verification Works